strongloop/strongloop.com2/_posts/2018-12-17-node-js-interactive-2018-wrapup.md

 published: false
 ---

 Node+JS Interactive is a wrap!
 The event was once again held at the same location as last year's [Node Interactive](https://strongloop.com/strongblog/node-interactive-2017-wrap-up/) so the event was set up to be a success.
-And a success it was, with xx talks, xx workshops, the new "Community Corner" and the add-on Collaborator's Summit which included the wildly successful Code+Learn (xx number of new commits to Node.js core!)
+And a success it was, with almost 80 talks and workshops, the new "Community Corner" and the add-on Collaborator's Summit which included the wildly successful Code+Learn ([153 new commits](https://twitter.com/nodejs/status/1051850295578435587)to Node.js core!)

 The event, hosted at the Vancouver Convention Centre in British Columbia, Canada, ran from October 10-12.
 IBM served as Platinum Sponsor for prior Node Interactives, and was proud to act as one of the Platinum Sponsors for Node+JS Interactive as well.